 Ranked in these QuestionsQuestion Ranking

-Pro Backed by the biggest Linux kernel contributor
+Pro Backed by one of the biggest Linux kernel contributors

 Pro Focuses on innovation

 By using bleeding edge software, Fedora allows for innovation to take place by testing out things which other distros are not willing to try due to fears of having instability issues.

 It perhaps has the best integration with GNOME (GNOME software works out of the box).

 Pro Frees developers from some backward compatibility restraints